-The Form Tutor is the first point of contact if you have concerns regarding your daughter's academic progress and wellbeing.
-Your daughter will have frequent contact with them, including regular oneto-one meetings.
-It is intended that they will remain as your daughter's Form Tutor throughout the duration of Years 8 and 9.
+The Form Tutor is the first point of contact if you have concerns regarding your child's academic progress and wellbeing.
+Your child will have frequent contact with them, including regular one-to-one meetings.
+It is intended that they will remain as your child's Form Tutor throughout the duration of Years 8 and 9.